companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/manipulate-company-data-api-filing/templates/guides/overview.md

 ## Live Responses

 In the Live environment, responses will not be mocked.
-This means that all submissions will be sent to Compaies House for review and if valid will be accepted on to the public register.
+This means that all submissions will be sent to Companies House for review and if valid will be accepted on to the public register.

 Some submissions may require manual inspection which will add a delay to processing.
 Your software may want to check for accept/reject status by polling the status of the filing using `GET /transactions/{transaction_id}`.
 While this is perfectly fine and expected, please be sure to obey our rate limiting rules when polling APIs for responses.